gooddata/gooddata-ui-sdk/tools/eslint-config/README.md

 - Applies to `**/*.ts` and `**/*.tsx` files
 - Allows you to pass custom rule overrides as the second parameter

-### Non-TypeScript Projects
+### Non-TypeScript Projects (v8)

-For non-TypeScript projects, simply extend the configuration:
+For non-TypeScript projects using ESLint v8, simply extend the configuration:

 ```javascript
 module.exports = {